vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/yatIndra-mata-dIpikA/govindAchArya.md

 Thus, the authoritativeness of the Veda with its limbs is evident (or established).

-Smrti is authoritative, for it is not opposed to Šruti; "" expounds (the Law of) Acara or
+Smrti is authoritative, for it is not opposed to Śruti; "" expounds (the Law of) Acara or

 188